 Chamar Ritual in Kermanshah & Ilam

-One of the Muharram ceremonies and rituals in Iran is Chamar ritual which held in some provinces.
+One of the Muharram ceremonies and rituals in Iran is the Chamar ritual which is held in some provinces.
 In Kermanshah and Ilam cities, there are attractive symbolic rituals during mourning; one of these rituals is Chamar.

-The performing rituals of Chamar among the tribal community of the west of the country derives from its religious roots.
+The performing rituals of Chamar among the tribal community of the west of the country derive from its religious roots.
 Of course, in addition to the days of the Muharram month, the Chamar also is held to commemorate the death of prominent individuals.

 Now, the ceremony is mostly used for the mournfulness of Imam Hussein.
 A few days ago, people were informed when and where the Chamar is held.
 Everyone gets together in due time.
-During this time, women begin their own mourning.
+During this time, women begin their mourning.
 They read moaning sounds aloud.

 Tasht-Gozari Ritual in Ardabil (Also in East and West Azerbaijan, Astara, Talesh)

 Muharram are more specific in Azeri cities such as Tabriz and Ardabil than other cities.
-One of the famous Muharram ceremonies and rituals in Iran is held in these cities; because during the karbala battle, the Yazid army prevented Imam Hussein and his family from accessing to water and they became martyrs while they were thirsty, this ritual will be held.
+One of the famous Muharram ceremonies and rituals in Iran is held in these cities; because during the Karbala battle, the Yazid army prevented Imam Hussein and his family from accessing water and they became martyrs while they were thirsty, this ritual will be held.

 Tasht-Gozari, which literally means wash-tub putting, begins three days before Muharram Month on Dhu al-Hijjah (Islamic calendar).
 The origin of this ritual dates back to the Safavid era.

+This ceremony is performed in six main neighborhoods and over 200 mosques.
 Some mosques in the city have platforms that are designed for keeping copper and bronze wash tubs during the year.
-At first, women clean mosques and wash tubs to preparing them for Tasht-Gozari.
+At first, women clean mosques and wash tubs to prepare them for Tasht-Gozari.

 Nakhl-Gardani Ritual in Yazd